-Posing is one of the areas you’ll spend the most time studying in your photography career, quality poses are essential for quality photos.
-In the years that we’ve been doing engagement sessions we found that the majority of poses for couples photography are based on 5 basic feet and shoulder configurations, and we call these 4 configurations “Foundation Poses.”
+Posing is one of the areas you’ll spend the most time studying in your photography career; quality poses are essential for quality photos.
+In the years that we’ve been doing engagement sessions we found that the majority of poses for couples photography are based on 5 basic feet and shoulder configurations, and we call these configurations “Foundation Poses.”
 In this article, we’ll teach you the first 5 couples poses you should master.

 We created this Foundation Posing Framework for 4 very important reasons: simplicity, framework, client comfort, and consistency.
 If you’re new to posing and couples photography you’ll want to develop a good system of Foundation Poses so you can avoid making your couples look uncomfortable or unnatural in front of the camera.
 This is a two-part series so stay tuned for next week to see the next episode!
 Let’s start with our first pose, the V-up.